Philadelphi Corridor: Philadelphi Accord

-The Accord itself contains 83 clauses and specifically describes the mission and obligations of the parties, including the specific types of machinery, weaponry and infrastructure permitted.
+The Accord contains 83 clauses and specifically describes the mission and obligations of the parties, including the specific types of machinery, weaponry and infrastructure permitted.

 Egyptian Border Guard Force

-Under the Philadelphi Accord, Egypt was authorized to deploy 750 border guards along the route to patrol the border on Egypt's side.
+The Philadelphi Accord created the Egyptian Border Guard Force (BGF) composed of 750 ground personnel divided between headquarters and four companies deployed along the route to patrol the border on Egypt's side.
 The agreement specified that the Egyptian force is "a designated force for the combating of terrorism and infiltration across the border" and not intended for any military purposes.

-The Accord specifically indicated that the new agreement did not modify or amend the 1979 Egypt–Israel peace treaty, and maintained the status of the Philaldelphi route and Sinai desert as a demilitarized zone.